hashicorp/terraform-provider-azurerm/website/docs/r/portal_dashboard.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the Shared Dashboard.
-This should be be 64 chars max, only alphanumeric and hyphens (no spaces).
-For a more friendly display name, add the `hidden-title` tag.
+Changing this forces a new resource to be created.

+-> **Note**: You can specify a tag with the key `hidden-title` to set a more user-friendly title for this Dashboard.

 * `resource_group_name` - (Required) The name of the resource group in which to create the dashboard.
+Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.